Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

 # Tweet vibration anomalies detected by Azure IoT services on data from an Intel Edison running Node.js
 If you want to try out Azure IoT Hub and other Azure IoT services, this sample will walk you through the configuration of services and the setup of an Intel Edison running Node.js.
-The device will log vibration sensor data that will be analyzed by
+The device will log vibration sensor data that will be analyzed by Stream Analytics and a worker role will send an alert message back to the device via IoT Hub as well as tweet the alert on twitter.

 ## Running this sample
 ### Hardware prerequisites
 In order to run this sample you will need the following hardware:
 	- An [Intel Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html) board
 	- In the sample we are using the [Seeed Xadow wearable kit for Intel Edison](http://www.seeedstudio.com/depot/Xadow-Wearable-Kit-For-Intel-Edison-p-2428.html) but you can use another kit and sensor adapting the code for the device.
-These are the sensors and extensions we are using in the sample:
+  - These are the sensors and extensions we are using in the sample (all included in the Seeed Xadow wearable kit mentioned above):
     - Xadow Expansion board
     - Xadow Programmer
     - Xadow 3-Axis accelerometer
     - Xadow OLED screen
-	- An USB Mini cable

 ### Software prerequisites
   - [Visual Studio 2015](https://www.visualstudio.com/)